th3nate/generator-ng-nategen/app/templates/skeleton/README.md

 Directory Structure
 -------------

 All subgenerators prompt the user to specify where to save the new files.
 Thus you can create any directory structure you desire, including nesting.
-The generator will create a handful of files in the root of your project and application related files in **app** folder like `index.html`, `app.js`, and `app.less` etc.  You determine how the rest of the project will be structured.
+The generator will create a handful of files in the root of your project and application related files in **app** folder like `index.html`, `app.js`, and `app.scss` etc.  You determine how the rest of the project will be structured.

 This is the default application structure which you will get by running `yo ng-nategen` command with app name as `testapp`.

     /testapp ............................... application root folder
         /app ............................... container for all application artefacts index.html ..................... main HTML file
-            app.less ....................... main app-wide styles
+            app.scss ....................... main app-wide styles
             app.js ......................... angular module initialization and route setup /assets ........................ all static resources goes here /imgs ...................... place for all images